iggu/lope/main.todo.md

 - [ ] **list** - https://github.com/rockerBOO/awesome-neovim
 - [ ] **encryption** - use `/dev/shm` instead of `/tmp` wherever possible
   - [ ] `billyvg/tigris.nvim` - a NodeJS remote plugin that provides async syntax highlighting for js
 - [ ] `jackguo380/vim-lsp-cxx-highlight` - C/C++/Cuda/ObjC semantic highlighting using LSP
 - [ ] `jakewvincent/mkdnflow.nvim` - fluent navigation of documents and notebooks (AKA "wikis") in markdown
 - [ ] `oberblastmeister/neuron.nvim` - lua and the neuron binary allow one of the coolest note taking experiences
 - [ ] `tpope/vim-sleuth` or `gpanders/editorconfig.nvim` for `editorconfig`
+- [ ] `mizlan/iswap.nvim` - interactively select and swap: function arguments, list elements, function parameters, and more
+- [ ] `ray-x/lsp_signature.nvim` - function signature when you type
+- [ ] `rohit-px2/nvui` - gui app for neovim
+- [ ] `anuvyklack/vim-cppman` - use `aitjcize/cppman` to lookup "C++ 98/11/14/17/20 manual pages"

 # Encrypted notes